jason-lang/jason_ros/README.md

 params_name - name of the parameter being sent

-params_type - type of the parameter e.g. bool, str, int
+params_type - type of the parameter e.g. bool, str, int.
+If not inclued the default type is str

 For more examples of actions you can take a look at this [action_manifest](https://github.com/Rezenders/MAS-UAV/blob/master/MiddleNode/actions_manifest)